 Amazon RDS allows you to select from a range of different database engines.
 These currently include MySQL, and this is considered the number one open source relational database management system.
 MariaDB.
 This is the community-developed fork of MySQL.
 PostgreSQL.
 This database engine comes in a close second behind MySQL as the preferred open source database.
 Amazon Aurora.
 Amazon Aurora is AWS's own fork of MySQL, which provides ultrafast processing and availability, as it has its own cloud-native database engine.
 Oracle.
 The Oracle database is a common platform in corporate environments.
 And SQL Server.
 This is a Microsoft database with a number of different licensing options.

 In addition to so many different database engines, you also have a wide choice when it comes to selecting which compute instance you'd like to run your database on.
 The varying different options offer different performance and allowed to architect your environment based on your expected load.
 When you create your RDS database, you must select an instance to support your database from a processing and memory perspective, as shown here in this screenshot, using the MySQL database engine.
-Currently, these are the different instance types available to you for each of the database engines, which are categorized between general purpose and memory-optimized.
+Currently, the different instance types available to you for each of the database engines, are categorized between general purpose and memory-optimized.

 For a breakdown of the performance of each of these instance types, please refer to the following AWS documentation.
 For each of these instance types, you also have various instance sizes, each equating to a different performance level from a vCPU and memory perspective.
 For example, when looking at the T3 instance, we have the following sizes available.